 Anybody with acute respiratory symptoms can request testing through their primary health care provider or dedicated the hotline which in turn assess the need for testing.
 Once considered eligible the patient is transferred by emergency vehicle to the designated health facility where the testing is carried out.
 Testing is carried out only in those health facilities designated for managing COVID-19 patients.
 If needed, swabs can be taken from the patients at home.
 On 20 July changes were made to the categories of who can be tested for COVID-19 in medical centres.
 According to the new decision, patients with 37.5°C fever, as well as with respiratory diseases or other suspicious symptoms will be tested for COVID-19, instead of the previously established 38.5°C.

-TTesting is carried out using polymerase chain reaction in 8 laboratories including the National Reference Laboratory and some of its regional branches, the laboratory of the Infectious Disease Hospital and 2 private laboratories.
-As of 19 October, Total number of lab tests performed is almost 350,000 and daily testing capacity is 2-4000 tests, depending on the type of the tests available The PCR tests with shorter period of performance (without extraction phase) allow more tests to be carried out.
+Testing is carried out using polymerase chain reaction in 8 laboratories including the National Reference Laboratory and some of its regional branches, the laboratory of the Infectious Disease Hospital and 2 private laboratories.
+As of 7 December, the total number of lab tests performed is over 530,000 and daily testing capacity is around 5000 tests, depending on the type of the tests available.
+The PCR tests with shorter period of performance (without extraction phase) allow more tests to be carried out.
 Soon PCR tests will be conducted in 4 more laboratories, in the Surb Grigor Lusavorich and Arabkir Medical Centers as well as in Ijevan and Martuni.
 In addition, the capacity of testing using GeneXpert machines is being considered and an order of the necessary cartridges has been placed with Cepheid.
 When the cartridges are available, testing capacity will be further increased.
 On 20 May the government announced that the Institute of Molecular Biology will produce COVID-19 tests, and on 1 June it was announced that the Institute is now capable of producing 3,000 to 5,000 tests a day, which should be sufficient to cover Armenia’s needs.
+By 9 February 2021, Armenia conducted about 16,000 in a week.
+By 24 February 2021 this increased to over 22,000 in a week.

 The Minister of Health reported on 17 May that some laboratories in Armenia had started offering private coronavirus tests.
 Due to a lack of quality control, the ministry considered this to be unacceptable and even dangerous because unreliable results could disrupt the overall national strategy to respond to the pandemic, making it difficult to collect accurate data, organize the treatment of patients, do contact tracing and stop the spread of the virus.
 Therefore the Minister has instructed that COVID-19 tests be conducted only by laboratories certified by the ministry, only with a doctor’s prescription and free of charge.
 On 1 June, the Minister of Health informed that most laboratories are backlogged and they need to periodically stop in order to ensure that the quality of the testing is not compromised.